 The A-12 was produced to succeed the U2 in high-altitude reconnaissance missions over the Soviet Union, however, its operational history consists mainly of Vietnam War missions.
 CIA did not want to risk this new spying aircraft in missions over the Soviet Union after Gary Powers was captured when his U2 aircraft crashed over the Soviet Union.

 On another part of the globe, this aircraft was not considered essential in Cuba since U2s continued their reconnaissance missions there.
-That is why A-12s first engagement was in the Vietnam War.
+That is why the A-12’s first engagement was in the Vietnam War.

 Three A-12s arrived in Okinawa, Japan in late May 1967 and were immediately ordered to prepare for Operation Black Shield.
 In 1967, they would conduct 22 sorties, capturing images of the surface-to-air missile locations of the North Vietnamese Forces.